 Peak Foliage in Acadia National Park: Mid-October

 Locals get so excited about fall foliage in Oakland, Maryland, a small town in Western Maryland, that there’s even an annual celebration in October.
 The five-day Autumn Glory Festival includes fall foliage driving tours, turkey dinners, and a parade.
-The state also runs a fall foliage hotline: 800-LEAVES-1.
+In addition to having one of the best fall festivals in the US, the state also runs a fall foliage hotline: 800-LEAVES-1.

 Peak Foliage in Maryland: Early October to Mid-October